Dadswell Family History

 Key family dates

-Edward Dadswell's siblings Barbara and Anne who also migrated to Australia
+Edward Dadswell's siblings Barbara and Anne also migrated to Australia

 William Dadswell (generation 6, father of Edward Dadswell)